diem/dip/lips/lip-9.md

 ```

 ## End-user private key security
 As with every secret private key, usual end users tend to be afraid of having such solely.
-In most cases, the end-user chooses to store it in a secure location and retrieve it with a more conventual method of identification such as a username/password or biometric. this feature doesn't deny such service to securely store an end user keys. it is expected to be a service supplied by the end-user wallet. it is distinguished from the wallet blockchain account private key, as it is a different one for each customer and not only one for the custodial account as a whole. this way the end-users would be able to ask their wallet to get this secret key and import it to a 3rd party software for analysis purposes.
+In most cases, the end-user chooses to store it in a secure location and retrieve it with a more conventual method of identification such as a username/password or biometric.
+This feature doesn't deny such service to securely store an end user keys.
+It is expected to be a service supplied by the end-user wallet.
+It is distinguished from the wallet blockchain account private key, as it is a different one for each customer and not only one for the custodial account as a whole. this way the end-users would be able to ask their wallet to get this secret key and import it to a 3rd party software for analysis purposes.
 In case of end-users chooses to use their private keys, on their own risk of losing it, it should be supported, and the consequence of such a loss shouldn't be significant in terms of funds locked in an account or being lost.

 ## Blockchain consequences
 There are two major discussions to make regarding the blockchain involvement in this feature: